SolderedElectronics/e-radionica.com-Fritzing-Library-parts-/README.md

 (https://e-radionica.com/productdata/e-radionica.com%201.png)

 ## Description and details
 Different makers modules, sensors and products by e-radionica.com designed for use in Fritzing.
-Just open them in Fritzing and you are good to go!
-Enjoy.
+Just open them in Fritzing and you are good to go.
+Enjoy!

 ## Repository content
 This repo contains .fzpz files intended for use in Fritzing.
 All of them were designed by our Design team.